linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 ------------

-A micro-kernel is one where large parts of the kernel are protected from each-other, usually running as services in user space.
-Because significant parts of the kernel are now running in user mode, the remaining code that runs in kernel mode is significantly smaller, hence micro-kernel term.
+A micro-kernel is one where large parts of the kernel are protected from eachother, usually running as services in user space.
+Because significant parts of the kernel are now running in user mode, the remaining code that runs in kernel mode is significantly smaller, hence the term micro-kernel.

 .. slide:: Micro-kernel
    :level: 2